spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 First up, the CV I added to the job sites was a link to a [recruiter faq] that was part of [my portfolio] it's a markdown file that I updated each time I was asked a question that was not already on there.
 Towards the end I had quite a comprehensive list.
+This was also a link to the CV, toward the end of the faq

 ## Dishonourable mentions